Neosho Mucket (Lampsilis rafinesqueana)

 Neosho mucket mussels are found in river bottoms with gravel and sand in shoals and near the shore.
 Most freshwater mussels live burrowed in mixed mud, sand, and gravel at the bottom of rivers and streams.
 Some are adapted to the quiet water and muddy depths of lakes, ponds, and reservoirs.

-For the Neosho mucket, the Service is proposing to designate critical habitat in seven stream segments where the mussel is found, comprising approximately 484 river miles in Arkansas, Kansas, Missouri and Oklahoma.
+For the Neosho mucket, the Service designated Critical Habitat in seven stream segments where the mussel is found, comprising approximately 483 river miles in Arkansas, Kansas, Missouri and Oklahoma.

-- Frequently Asked Questions: Proposed Critical Habitat Rule for the Neosho Mucket and Rabbitsfoot (PDF)
+- Frequently Asked Questions: Critical Habitat Rule for the Neosho Mucket and Rabbitsfoot (PDF)

 - Proposed Rule in the Federal Register: Proposed Endangered Status for the Neosho Mucket, Threatened Status for the Rabbitsfoot, and Designation of Critical Habitat for Both Species.